 Helpful Tips for Bangkok

 - Travel Insurance: You can compare for the best travel insurance that suits you and get exclusive discounts and even freebies when you book.
 If you reside in Singapore, check out Starr Travelead, one of the cheapest travel insurance.
-They have a promotion that comes with S$10 cash rebate that helps to offset the insurance cost.
-If you are based elsewhere, you can check out Worldnomads as they have quite an extensive coverage, even including personal accidents into their list of benefits.
+They have a promotion running until 29th Feb that comes with FREE Apple AirTag (worth S$45) that may even be worth more than the cost of the insurance itself.

 - Airport Transport: Taxi scams used to be prevalent in Suvarnabhumi Airport.
 While they have mostly dissipated in recent years, it still pays to be careful in dealing with random offers for transport.
 Whether you arrive in Dong Muang or Suvarnabhumi, you will find official taxi stands where taxis go by the meter.
 Unfortunately, queues tend to be very long and sometimes, it’s also difficult to get a car from a ride-sharing app like Grab.
 A cheap and fast way to get to the city from Suvarnabhumi Airport is the Airport Rail Link which takes you to Siam Center where there are train connections to other parts of the city.
 Alternatively, you can also book airport transfers in advance in order to skip the taxi queue.